reneaas/fys-stk4155/project3/codes/neural_net/README.md

 prediction = my_solver.predict(x, t)
 ```

-where x and t are tensors dtype=tf.float32.
+x and t should be tensors of dtype=tf.float32

 #### test program
 In *test_diffusion.py*, an end-to-end example is provided where the model of the neural diffusion solver is fitted and tested.
 Simply run